Music at Woodmere

 Tickets are available for purchase at the door, beginning at 4:30 p.m. on the day of the performance.
 No advance reservations.
 All parties must be present to purchase a ticket.

-Due to construction, we are very limited on parking.
+Due to construction and recent snowfall, we are extremely limited on parking.
 If you are attending one of our concerts, we are encouraging you to carpool.
 Thank you and we apologize for any inconvenience.
 Please do not park on Bells Mill Road.
 Food and drinks are allowed only in the galleries in the historic section of the Museum.

 $22 ($12 members)